Plumbing, gas fitting and electrical registration and contractors' licences

 All plumbing, gas fitting and electrical workers must have a photographic registration card, including apprentices.
 If you're not registered, both you and your employer can face significant penalties.

-As soon as your training contract has been approved, CBS will contact you by email and SMS.
+As soon as your training contract has been approved, CBS will contact you by email or SMS with a link where you can upload a licence photo and 100 points of ID.

 CBS will then post your registration card to you.
 There is no fee.